 Welcome to Bluegrace Portuguese Water Dogs.

-Based near Melbourne, Australia, we have been involved in this breed since 1997.
+Based north of Melbourne, Australia, we have been involved in this breed since 1997.
 There are a number of pages to explore here, and for those of you interested in getting involved with the breed, we are enthusiasts happy to meet with you, share our knowledge, and show you our dogs.
 And if you do visit, if you’ve been able to read through all or most of this website, that will give us a big step up on our discussions.

-They will be very energetic working dogs, suitable for people who can and will dedicate the time to training who want an amazing dog, and who know that you get this by doing a lot of work, rather than a magic wand.
+They will be very energetic & messy working dogs, suitable for people who can and will dedicate the time to training who want an amazing dog, and who know that you get this by doing a lot of work, rather than a magic wand.

 Email me at: email@example.com letting me know a bit about you and we can go from there.